 For years, one of Android’s main selling points has been its ability to use whatever third-party keyboard the users wants.
-It’s a minor feature that’s likely influenced some users to choose Android over another mobile operating system, like iOS, and it’s also what helped usher in the swipe gesture-typing revolution.
+It’s a minor feature that’s likely influenced some users to choose Android over another mobile operating system, like iOS, it’s also what helped usher in the swipe gesture-typing revolution.

-Greenbot: Where did the idea for touch-type and “swiping” come from?
+: ere did the idea for touch-type and “swiping” come from?

-We introduced SwiftKey Flow gesture typing in October of 2012, and that development was engineered to enable both typing by “tapping,” as well as gliding a finger across the keyboard in a single, unified experience.
-We wanted to give users another option for entering text that still harnessed SwiftKey’s magical predictive ability.
+introduced SwiftKey Flow gesture typing in October of 2012, that development was engineered to enable both typing by “tapping,” as well as gliding a finger across the keyboard in a single, unified experience. wanted to give users another option for entering text that still harnessed SwiftKey’s magical predictive ability.

-Braidwood: SwiftKey’s mission has always been to make it easy for everyone to create and communicate, and that comes from us believing that people prefer more intuitive and less frustrating typing experiences on their devices.
+Braidwood: SwiftKey’s mission has always been to make it easy for everyone to create communicate, that comes from us believing that people prefer more intuitive less frustrating typing experiences on their devices.
 It’s certainly flattering to think that our commitment to this mission might inspire people to choose Android, or that other platforms might be influenced by us, but really that’s just incidental.
-Our main focus is continuing to help people around the world get a more human experience from their devices—one that adapts to them, and that helps them be more creative and productive.
+Our main focus is continuing to help people around the world get a more human experience from their devices—one that adapts to them, that helps them be more creative productive.

 Braidwood: It may sound cheesy, but the virtual keyboard is, well, so much more than a keyboard.
 It’s one of the most-used parts of a smartphone.
 Our average user has SwiftKey technology at their fingertips for 56 minutes a day.
-That’s longer than Facebook or Google’s apps are used, according to data from Flurry Analytics.
+That’s longer than Facebook or ’s apps are used, according to data from Flurry Analytics.

 So if you consider that our two-inch square piece of real estate on your device is one of the most engaged apps on your phone, you begin to really see the potential for this as a gateway to helping you get a more tailored, anticipatory experience from your device.
 In that regard, SwiftKey’s predictive capability is something that we expect to go much, much further with—we just happened to start with predicting words.

-Coming up with new ideas and features for SwiftKey is a process that starts with the most important people we work with—our users—and builds from there.
-It’s really important for us to listen to what our users have to say: what they want, what’s working, what’s not working.
-We also focus on product leadership, challenging ourselves to be first to market with brilliant new ideas.
-We have Innovation Days frequently where everyone in the company gets the opportunity to build something unique, challenge the status quo in some way, or just do something fun and see what the outcome is.
-Some really great product ideas have come from those days, and it’s part of what helps us stay on the cutting edge.
+Coming up with new ideas features for SwiftKey is a process that starts with the most important people we work with—our users— builds from there.
+It’s really important for us to listen to what our users have to say: what they want, what’s working, what’s not working. also focus on product leadership, challenging ourselves to be first to market with brilliant new ideas. have Innovation Days frequently where everyone in the company gets the opportunity to build something unique, challenge the status quo in some way, or just do something fun see what the outcome is.
+Some really great product ideas have come from those days, it’s part of what helps us stay on the cutting edge.

 : How long have you been an Android user?

-Greenbot: What's one app you can’t live without (besides your own)?
+: at’s one app you can’t live without (besides your own)?

 Braidwood: Dropcam.
-I just moved into a new place and we have pets, so I want peace of mind with live video security.
-It’s an incredibly well put together app, and the feature that lets you check out other cameras from around the world is a great touch.
+I just moved into a new place we have pets, so I want peace of mind with live video security.
+It’s an incredibly well put together app, the feature that lets you check out other cameras from around the world is a great touch.